-It can be accessed from several points, although the most important access point is the Prince or Pier entrance, built by Villanueva.
+It can be accessed with the audioguide from several points, although the most important access point is the Prince or Pier entrance, built by Villanueva.
 It has two stonework bases, four columns each, and it is crowned by Ionic order cornices topped by stone elves and flowers.

 32. The Botanic Garden

 Since the reign of Phillip II, Aranjuez was the stage of unusual scientific activity in relation to the plant realm; subsequently, the botanic expeditions were resumed during the 18th century, and the Royal Site became the final destination of seeds and seedling plants from all continents.
 The royal gardeners, such as the Boutelou saga, were experts concerned with improving the species and their agricultural potential.